PavitraV/Python_Application/README.md

 the disk provided as argument intersects the disk object. absord(disk), that returns a new disk object that represents the smallest disk that contains both the disk provided as argument and the disk object.
 (Exploring Object Oriented Programming in Python).

 app8 : From L and S input by the user as two relatively prime numbers, generates a linked list of length L, and reorders the list by starting with the Sth element (numbering elements of the list from 1), at each step jumping over S-1 elements, and looping around when needed.
 Eventually the original will have a new head and consist of the same nodes, but linked differently.
+Using Linkedlist ADT.